extism/docs/docs/overview.md

 ## Usage

-Add a flexible, secure, and _bLaZiNg FaSt_ plug-in system to your project.
+Add a fast, flexible, and secure plug-in system to your project.
 Server, desktop, mobile, web, database -- you name it.
 Enable users to write and execute safe extensions to your software in **3 easy steps:**

 ### 1. Import